Our lawyers are handling Zostavax shingles vaccine lawsuits. If you have a potential suit and have not yet hired a lawyer, call me.

 You never know how mass tort cases will go.
 But I think the Zostavax cases might be ripe for settlement long before these cases ever go to trial.

 Zostavax is a vaccine that was administered to protect from the varicella herpes zoster (VZV), more commonly known as the shingles virus.
 In May 2006, the U.S. Food and Drug Administration (“FDA”) approved the Zostavax vaccine for its manufacturer (Merck).

-Shingles is a real thing.
+Shingles is a serious thing.
 It can cause postherpetic neuralgia which damages nerve fibers and skin.
 The result is burning pain that stays with the patient lasts long after the visible signs of shingles disappear.
 The chickenpox (herpes zoster) virus causes shingles.
-Shingles leads to other serious complications including pneumonia, infection, scarring, allodynia, cranial and motor neuron palsies, encephalitis, brain damage, visual loss, hearing loss, and, in rare cases, death.
+It leads to other serious complications including pneumonia, infection, scarring, allodynia, cranial and motor neuron palsies, encephalitis, brain damage, visual loss, hearing loss, and, in rare cases, death.
 So it is a big thing.
-These

-Shingles is caused by VZV.
-VZV can also cause chickenpox.
+VZV causes shingles and can also cause chickenpox.
 If the herpes zoster leads to chickenpox, the virus can lie dormant in your body for years.
-Why awakes VZV?
+Why does it awake VZV?
 It is hard to know in individual patients.
 But we know aging and stress can cause reactivation.

 Like all vaccines, Zostavax was essentially a weakened form of the live shingles virus.
 The shingles vaccine comprises a single shot that exposes the patient to a small diluted dose of the virus.
 The hope is the body develops immunity without getting sick.
 Zostavax was developed and produced by the New Jersey pharmaceutical company Merck & Co, one of the world’s largest vaccine manufacturers.